antfeder/president/README.md

 ## Performances

+### Caching

 In order to get best performances results and minimizing data computation frequency, this application should be deployed
 alongside a web server page caching solution as NGINX or APACHE could do.

-## Redis Cache
+### Going further

-@todo
+@todo discuss about:

 - Cloud database read/write operations cost
 - Data Compute using third party API with limited rates
 - SPOF webserver caching solution

 ## Misc